 Drew is a masterful storyteller who challenges people to embrace their stories.
 His story resonates.
 His secret: Be real.

 Hometown is Duncanville, TX.
 Coming out of school, Drew wanted to write for Sports Illustrated.
-During College that shifted to being a roadie in a band.
+During college that shifted to being a roadie in a band.

 He works with individuals, focusing on where they are in their story and helping them get to where they want to go.
 At Fort Wellness Counseling, he will see high-performance athletes on the mental aspect of their sport and high-performance business executives looking to take their profession to the next level.

-"Sixes: Same but Different" podcaset is where Drew and Fort Wellness Counseling connected.
-He said he had the honor to interview Rane Wallace as part of a six-part podcast series on mental health.
+His Podcast – Sixes: Same but Different – is led to this opportunity with Fort Wellness Counseling.
+He had the honor to interview Rane Wallace as part of a six-part podcast series on mental health.
 They instantly connected, which led to inspiring conversations that usually started with, "what if..."

-As a motivational and meraki speaker, Drew reiterates how important our stories are – the past, present, and the future and the good, the bad, and the ugly.
+As a motivational and meraki speaker, Drew reiterates how important our stories are – the past, present, and the future ... the good, the bad, and the ugly.
 He says that he would not be where he is without following the crazy path that he has traveled.
 He reminds audiences that life is short and inspires them to make essential things meaningful.

 Drew had 11 jobs in 11 years after graduating from Midwestern State University.
 During that time, he kept his heart and mind open and finally embraced his gifts of speaking, writing, and pouring into others.